petarku/swosUpdateHelper/README.md

 ```sh
 > node . -showLeague england
 ```
-it will open the browser data with
+it will open the browser data with data for league - all teams and players from transfermarket for desired league